practical-neuroimaging/practical-neuroimaging.github.com/_sources/day0.txt

 #######################################
-Day 0 : introduction; what is an image?
+Day 0 : introduction: what is an image?
 #######################################

 February 13 2015